john-morsley/People/README.md

-# Users
+# People

-An ASP.NET application for users.
+An ASP.NET application for managing people.

 As we are going to implement a CQRS approach, I have split the read and write parts of the API into separate projects.
 They can now be deployed and scaled independently.